-At Coveros, we are all about helping you knock down the walls between your software developers and testers through a combination of Agile practices and pragmatic test automation.
+At Coveros, we are experienced in helping to identify and knock down the walls between software developers and testers through a combination of agile practices and pragmatic test automation.
 We’d love an opportunity to show you how we can improve your current testing efforts (and thus your software) using time-proven methods.

 Test Process Assessment